piatoss3612/extension-demo/README.md

 ## Intro

-This boilerplate helps you create Chrome/Firefox extensions using React and Typescript.
-It improves the build speed and development experience by using Vite and Turborepo.
+This demo project is a Chrome extension boilerplate with React, TypeScript, Tailwindcss, Vite, and Turborepo.

 ## Features